braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 ![][2]{: style="float:right;max-width:30%;margin-left:15px;"}

-The three email settings listed are features that require no additional action other than toggling it on or off by using the corresponding switch.
+The four email settings listed are features that require no additional action other than toggling it on or off by using the corresponding switch.
 Read each setting for further details.

 ### Resubscribe users when their email changes